Buksa/movian-docs/docs/index.md

 ## 📄 License

 Movian is licensed under the GNU General Public License v3.0.
-See the [LICENSE](../movian/LICENSE) file for details.
+See the LICENSE file in the Movian source repository for details.

 This documentation is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).